 On your application form, you'll need to know our institution code - it's L24 - and the course code.
 If you click through to the UCAS website using the button below, it'll take you to the right place with all the information you need.

-Important: When you come to add a choice on UCAS, the form will show two options.
-For a January 2024 start date, you will need to select January 2024 from the drop-down menu.
+Important: When you come to add a choice on UCAS, the form will show three options.
+For a January 2025 start date, you will need to select January 2025 (not January 2024) from the drop-down menu.

 There's lots more information about the application process on the UCAS website, or you can get in touch with our admissions team who will be happy to help: